Bee venom quickly kills aggressive, hard-to-treat breast cancer cells, according to a stunning new Australian research.

 The breast cancer killer is called Melittina

-And the melittina, main component of the poison (accounts for more than half of the peptides present), the substance with "license to kill" breast cancer.
+The melittina, main component of the poison (represents over half of the peptides present), the substance with the "license to kill" breast cancer.

 In fact, melittin enters the surface, or the plasma membrane of the cancer cell, and literally punctures it until it dies.

-But that's not the only property of melittin: the researchers also found that the substance even interferes with the mechanisms of transmission and replication of breast cancer.
+But this is not the only property of melittin: researchers have also discovered that the substance even interferes with the mechanisms of transmission and replication of breast cancer.

 Bottom Line: Kills cancer cells and prevents cancer from expanding.